jalinmayberry/Home-SOC-Lab/README.md

 ![image](https://github.com/user-attachments/assets/48631073-b2d5-4760-b631-949ad95f24a3)

-Since Cribl is the main focus of the lab, we will dive deeper into just what this diagram is speaking.
+Since Cribl is the main focus of the lab, we will dive deeper into just what this diagram is saying.

 Cribl has a few main system separate functions but we will focus on the 2 relevant to the deployment: